 → Get your dog some boots! they may not like it at first, and if your dog is older they may not get used to it for quite some time.
 Ease them into it though and you will help to keep them warmer especially dogs who are very sensitive to cold on their paws.

 → Buy a winter jacket!
 We would not recommend doing this for larger breeds, especially those with a winter coat, or double coat like Husky’s, Bernese Mountain dogs, Shiba Inu, and Akita’s.
-Check out more double coated dogs.
+What is a double coated dogs?

 → Make sure your dog is not underweight, a thicker layer of fat is helpful for keeping body temperature higher.